sahabatharianmu/OpenMind/README.md

 ---

-## 🚀 Getting Started (Self-Hosting)
+## 🚀 Cloud Deployment

-You can run OpenMind on any server with Docker installed (VPS, Raspberry Pi, Home Lab).
+This is the cloud version of OpenMind Practice, designed for production cloud environments.

 ### Prerequisites